-STATE ( OF OKLAHOMA COUNT ) ss Y OF) oath say of lawful age, being first duly sworn, on 1. (s the comp to the ex well as fa )he is the duly sworn authorized agent of, the bidder submitting petitive bid which is attached to this statement, for the purpose of certifying the facts pertaining istence of collusion among bidders and between bidders and state officials or employees, as act pertaining to the giving or offering of things of value to government personnel in return for consideration in the letting of any contract pursuant to the bid to which this statement is this state )he is fully aware of the facts and circumstances surrounding the making of the bid to which ement is attached and has been personally and directly involved in the proceedings leading to hission of such bid; and 3. ne either the bidder nor anyone subject to the bidder's direction or control has been party: a. to any collusion among bidders in restraint of freedom of competition by agreement to bid at a fixed price or to refrain from bidding, b. to any collusion with any state official or employee as to quantity, quality, or price in the prospective contract, or as to any other terms of such prospective contract, nor C. in any discussions between bidders and any state official concerning exchange of money or other thing of value for special consideration in the letting of a contract.
-Signed by: (printed name and title) Subscrib ed and sworn to before me thisday of, 20 Notary P Public (or Clerk or Judge)
+1. (s)he is the duly sworn authorized agent of , the bidder submitting the competitive bid which is attached to this statement, for the purpose of certifying the facts pertaining to the existence of collusion among bidders and between bidders and state officials or employees, as well as fact pertaining to the giving or offering of things of value to government personnel in return for special consideration in the letting of any contract pursuant to the bid to which this statement is attached; and

+2. (s)he is fully aware of the facts and circumstances surrounding the making of the bid to which this statement is attached and has been personally and directly involved in the proceedings leading to the submission of such bid; and

+- 3. neither the bidder nor anyone subject to the bidder's direction or control has been party: - a. to any collusion among bidders in restraint of freedom of competition by agreement to bid at a fixed price or to refrain from bidding, - b. to any collusion with any state official or employee as to quantity, quality, or price in the prospective contract, or as to any other terms of such prospective contract, nor - c. in any discussions between bidders and any state official concerning exchange of money or other thing of value for special consideration in the letting of a contract.

+Signed by: